 If a trial is required, it will be held after the answer hearing and before a writ is signed by the judge.
 Eviction trials are generally less formal than other proceedings, but still follow the basic procedure of the landlord calling any witness, which the tenant will have the opportunity to question or cross-examine, and the tenant then having an opportunity to call its witness(es).
 There are few defenses to an eviction action in Kansas, and therefore, trials are usually rather short with the landlord only presenting one witness (the landlord, property manager or someone with knowledge of the lease and payment history of the tenant) and the tenant usually being the only person to testify in defense of the action.
 Judge make the ruling in eviction cases immediately following the trial and then the process continues as stated above in the section for evictions that do not require a trial.

+The Kansas eviction process and timeline does not end after the tenant is removed.
 After the tenant is removed, the landlord may petition the court for an additional hearing to determine the amount of damage to the Property that exceeds the security deposit.
 These hearings are usually held a few months after the eviction takes place and require new notice to be served on the tenant.

 Collecting on a judgment